[Updated on June 5, 2020]

 Step #4: What’s next after you’ve built a healthcare app?

 What do you do with an app that’s been built?
-That’s right — release it to the App Store, Google Play, or distribute it to users on an ad hoc basis if it’s a corporate medical app.
+That’s right — release it to the App Store, Google Play, or distribute it to users on an ad hoc basis if it’s a staff-only medical app.
 That’s also when the real fun starts.
+Because as soon as you launch the product, you start thinking about possible future iterations.

 Sneak up on users, legit

-If you’re teaming up with pros to build your healthcare app, then your app already integrates with some sort of analytics that gathers app usage metrics.
+If you’re teaming up with pros to build your healthcare app, your mobile product already integrates with some analytics that gathers usage metrics.
 All you need to do is read and interpret this data to find the potential for enhancements:

-- you might want users to stay in the app longer
+- you might want users to stick with the product longer

-- you want to enable users to achieve their goals in the app as fast as possible
+- you want to enable users to achieve their goals faster

-Whatever it is you’re trying to achieve with the app — the app usage data coming, e.g., from Firebase or Appsee is a reliable source of insight for future app upgrades.
+Whatever it is you’re trying to achieve — the app usage data coming, e.g., from Firebase or Appsee is a reliable source of insight for future upgrades.

 Ask for user feedback openly

-You can always integrate a customer feedback system if you want to allow users to vent their frustration with the app without leaving a negative review on an app store.
+You can always integrate a customer feedback system if you want to allow users to vent their frustration with the app without leaving a negative review.
 To enable this functionality, take a closer look at the solutions like UserVoice or UserTesting.
 And it certainly never hurts to monitor and interact with user reviews you get in app stores.

 Watch major OS updates

 New features may also come as you update your healthcare app to support the latest OS version.
-It’s worth noting that even though most OS updates leave existing apps intact, updating the app is always a better idea.
+It’s worth noting that even though most OS updates leave existing apps intact, updating your mobile product is always a better idea.
 This way, you don’t accumulate any technical debt and make use of the latest OS features.

 Step #5: Build an ecosystem around your healthcare app

-Now that your app is on track with receiving timely updates and new features (dull people call this a maintenance mode), it’s time to step back and take a look at the big picture.
-Do you see the potential for driving more value for your medical app users by extending to more platforms, such as desktops, tablets, etc.?
-Or is there a platform that just calls for integration?
+Now that your app is on track with receiving timely updates and new features (dull people call this a maintenance mode), it’s time to step back and take a look at the bigger picture.
+Do you see the potential for driving more value for your medical app users by extending to more platforms?
+Or is there a particular platform (smartwatch anyone?) that just calls for integration?

 What if users could see more detailed reports in the cloud-based version of the app — the one they could access via a desktop browser?
 Does it make sense to come up with a smartwatch version?